garrandall/popular-music-data/tracks/i-m-throwed-paul-wall-jermaine-dupri.md

 I'm throwed in the game

-Im full of that purple sprite, and im searchin for broads Paper stackin so my money stretch like extension cords I'm a wide body rocker in a four on them choppers
+Im full of that purple sprite, and I'm searchin for broads Paper stackin so my money stretch like extension cords I'm a wide body rocker in a four on them choppers
 I'm on the grind stackin up my mail like the post office